 Personality refers to our characteristic ways of responding to individuals and situations in our lives and two main Approaches used for studying personality are the type Approach and Trait Approach.

 Carl Rogers and Abraham Maslow viewed human nature in a positive light and according to the human beings had the potential for love, joy, and cooperation.
-Abraham Maslow was of the point of view that humans are free to shape up their lives, give direction to them, and self-actualize.
-Self-Actualization means unleashing one’s potential to the fullest.
+Abraham Maslow was of the point of view that humans are free to shape their lives, give direction to them, and self-actualize.
+Self-actualisation means unleashing one’s potential to the fullest.